cortoproject/corto/README.md

 [![Build Status](https://travis-ci.org/cortoproject/corto.svg?branch=master)](https://travis-ci.org/cortoproject/corto) | not yet available | [![Coverity](https://scan.coverity.com/projects/3807/badge.svg)](https://scan.coverity.com/projects/3807)

 ## Getting Started
 These instructions will get the project up and running on your local machine for development and testing purposes.
-Check out the deployment section for notes on how to deploy corto to a live system.

 ### Prerequisites
 A Linux or macOS system with `curl` installed.
 That's all!